wallarm/product-documentation/docs/latest/user-guides/settings/integrations/jira.md

 In Wallarm UI:

-1. Open the **Integrations** section.
+1. Open Wallarm Console → **Integrations** → **Jira**.
-1. Perform the next steps in the **Incident and task management systems** section.
-1. Click the **Jira** block or click the **Add integration** button and choose **Jira**.
 1. Enter an integration name.
 1. Enter Jira host (e.g., `https://company-x.atlassian.net/`).
-1. Specify issuer email, which is required for Jira authentication, and also wll be used for the created issues as their author info.
+1. Enter the Jira user email, which Jira requires for authentication and also will be used to identify the Reporter for created issues.
 1. Paste the generated API token.
-Authentication data (host, email, token) will be checked.
+The email and token will be checked to authenticate Wallarm in JIRA available at the specified host.
 1. Select Jira space to create issues in.
 Available only on successful authentication.
 1. Select Jira issue type the created issues will belong to.
 Available only after selecting the space.
 1. Select event types to trigger notifications.
 All vulnerabilities or only of the specific risk level(s) may be selected.
 If nothing is selected, Jira issues will not be created.